GMGI-Fisheries/resources/docs/eDNA COI metab/01-Metabarcoding ampliseq COI.md

 Prior to running R script, use the `rawdata` file created for the fastqc slurm array from within the raw data folder to create a list of files.
 Below is an example from our Offshore Wind project but the specifics of the sampleID will be project dependent.
 This project had four sequencing runs with different file names.

+On OOD, open RStudio.
+Create a new R script file:

 `03-metadata.R`

 ```